STARC: A General Framework For Quantifying Differences Between Reward Functions: Proofs of Miscellaneous Claims

 where $\sigma_X$ and $\sigma_Y$ are the standard deviations of $X$ and $Y$.
 Recall also that the standard deviation $\sigma_X$ of a random variable $X$ is equal to $\sqrt{\mathbb{E}[X^2] - \mathbb{E}[X]^2}$.

 Next, note that we in this case have that $\mathbb{E}[X]$ and $\mathbb{E}[Y]$ both are equal to $0$.
 This follows from the way that these variables were defined, together with the linearity of expectation.
-This means that we can rewrite $\rho(X,Y)$ as
+Therefore, we can rewrite $\rho(X,Y)$ as